act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Passed Example 6

-This button, together with its padding and border, has a [clickable area][] of more than 44×44px.
+This button, together with its padding and border, has a [clickable area][] of more than 44×44px and thus passes [Interactive component has strict enhanced size][target size enhanced].
 The solid green border shows the [clickable area][] while the dashed red one shows the inner text (without sizing nor padding).

 ```html
 <head>